Doron Shinar is an Israeli writer.

 In 2017, his second book "Don’t Count Chickens", edited by Haya Landa, was published by Arie Nir/Modan.
 It is a fiction mystery and espionage book, taking place in countries along the Silk-Road, involving corrupted local officials, Israeli technology, American v.
 Russian financing, the Israeli Ambassador, his dead lover, and his ex-Mossad wife.

 In 2018 his third book "The Sordid History of the Pasternak Family", edited by Tamar Bialik, was published by Kinneret, Zamora-Bitan, Dvir.
+This novel takes place during the Six-Day War in 1967 and follows the lives of the Pasternak family in Tel Aviv.
+It explores themes of family secrets, love, and the impact of war on individuals and society.
 The book conveys the imaginary history of an uncommon, unorthodox family of crooks and its unbelievable fate.
 The book received excellent reviews, including in the Israel Hayom literature supplement, where Shinar was described as "a unique and outstanding new voice in Hebrew literature."

 In 2019 his fourth book, "Always Her" (Tamid Hee) edited by Tamar Bialik, was published by Kinneret, Zamora-Bitan, Dvir.
-The book tells the painful love story of Joseph (Yumme) and Edna (Din-Din), starting as early as Youth Camp where they first met and continuing… well, forever.
+This book delves into the enduring love story of Joseph (Yume) and Edna (Din Din), following their journey from their first meeting in a youth camp to their lifelong bond.
+The story is set in the 1980s and is deeply rooted in the southern region of Israel.
 The story transpires in the '80s and is rooted deeply in the south of Israel.

 His fifth book "A Soldier's Pursuit" (Mah Chayal Mevakesh), edited by Tamar Bialik, was published by Kinneret, Zamora-Bitan, Dvir in 2021.
+This book tells the story of young men serving in the Israeli Defense Forces.
+While it focuses on the challenges and experiences of military life, it also delves into themes of human connection, dreams, love, and the search for meaning.
 The book tells the story of young men recruited to serve in the IDF, but its core is the combat aspects (as one might expect) but on human interaction, dreams, love and desire for affection, human connection, camaraderie, and forgiveness.
 It’s a very personal and even intimate story told from the eyes of a young man in the late '70s (although not based on a singular true story).

 Doron was born in Tel Aviv.
 He grew up on a Kibbutz in the Negev.
 As a child, he wrote for the youth magazine Maariv LaNoar, and published in the (then) children's magazines Haaretz Shelanu and Mishmar LeYeladim.
 At a later stage he wrote for "Chotam", supplement of the then daily newspaper Al Hamishmar, edited by Rubik Rosenthal, in which he had a column called "Reshimot Shchorot" (blacklists) of pseudo-current stories.